 One of these styles or patterns might be the right look to maximize your room’s appeal and provide fantastic contrast with your favorite fabrics and colors.

 Want to learn more and get some ideas on bringing a Maximalism sensibility to your home?
-Our design and flooring experts at Kirkland's Flooring in Evans,GA can help you make the most of the Maximalism style!
+Our design and flooring experts at Kirkland's Flooring in Savannah,GA can help you make the most of the Maximalism style!